couchbasecloud/terraform-provider-couchbase-capella/README.md

 /Users/<Username>/go/bin
 ```

+#### Create the terraform configuration file
 Create a new file called .terraformrc in your home directory (~), then add the dev_overrides block below.
-Change the <PATH> to the value returned from the go env GOBIN command above.
-If the GOBIN go environment variable is not set, use the default path, /Users/<Username>/go/bin.

 ```shell
 provider_installation {